B2B ecommerce is the process of marketing and selling products between two businesses online.

 - Organizations such as schools or nonprofits

-“Being able to automate the wholesale process changes how we build our team.
-It prevents us from missing 2 a.m. orders and keeps our customers from having to wait to place an order until we’re in the office.
-It just solves so many problems”
+Automating the wholesale process changes how we build our team.
+It prevents us from missing 2 a.m. orders and keeps our customers from waiting to place an order until we’re in the office.
+It just solves so many problems.”

 —Paul Hodge, CEO of Laird Superfood